Stedi-Archive/deploy-functions-with-the-cli/README.md

 npx esbuild index.js --bundle --minify --platform=node --outfile=build/index.js
 ```

 This takes the code from `index.js` and all its dependencies and writes them to a single file.
-This also works if your project has multiple source files;; they will be bundled automatically.
+This also works if your project has multiple source files; they will be bundled automatically.
 It will only include files `index.js` depends on, so `test.js` will not be part of it.

 ```console
 cd build